-Jamala’s victory in Stockholm with the haunting “1944” means that the Ukraine has won the right to host the 62nd Eurovision Song Contest in 2017.
+Jamala’s victory in Stockholm with the haunting “1944” gave the Ukraine the right to host the 62nd Eurovision Song Contest in 2017.

-After a long selection process, the local broadcaster announced on 9 September 2016 that the 62nd Eurovision Song Contest will be held in Ukrainian capital Kyiv/Kiev.
-The semi finals will be held on 9 and 11 May, and the Grand Final on 13 May 2917.
+After a lengthy selection process, the local broadcaster announced on 9 September 2016 that the 62nd Eurovision Song Contest would be held in Ukrainian capital Kyiv/Kiev.
+The semi finals took place on 9 and 11 May, and the Grand Final on 13 May 2017.

 The Kiev International Exhibition Centre is a modern facility made up of a number of different, interconnected halls.
-The largest hall will be converted into the contest venue with a capacity of around 10,000.
-Adjoining halls will accommodate the Press Centre, technical facilities, dressing rooms etc. The venue has hosted various large concerts and so has experience with major live music events.
-The configuration and size of the arena should mean that the spectators will enjoy great views of the stage and green room within a relatively intimate environment.
+The largest hall was converted into the contest venue with a capacity of around 8,000 (reduced from original estimates).
+Adjoining halls accommodated the Press Centre, technical facilities, dressing rooms etc. as well as a very spacious fan zone which could be accessed by accredited fans.

 Given the political situation, security was particularly tight throughout the city of Kiev during Eurovision fortnight.
 The venue itself was secured by hundreds of local police supported by the military, all working to ensure a safe and secure contest for the delegations, crews and spectators.

 After some hesitation, the Parkovyy conference centre was selected as the venue for the EuroClub.
 Thanks to the organisers, OGAE members who were not lucky enough to secure accreditations, were able to access the club by buying a special pass.

 Security was once again extremely tight and there were some logistical difficulties, at least in the early days, but the venue proved a worthy EuroClub and hundreds of fans were able to dance the night away throughout Eurovision finals week.